AkaCoder404/Pynput-PythonWebsockets/README.md

 So why not just make repeated HTTP requests at intervals?
 The main reason is that they are event-driven, less latency, and less overhead.

-Instead of implementing a chatroom, the "Hello World!" of websockets, I system that would continously track mouse movement, and send it to the client.
-The details can be found in the post here
+Instead of implementing a chatroom, the "Hello World!" of websockets, I tried to implement a simple system that would continously track mouse movement, and send it to the client.
+The details can be found in the post here https://akacoder404.github.io/posts/python-websockets-with-pynput/